ccano2011/Movie-Quest/README.md

 If only there was a way to help alleviate this paradox of choice....

-Enter: Movie-Picker!
-It is a web application that allows users to specify a genre, decade, actor, director, and even select if they want to watch an Oscar award winner and then return a recommendation using The Movie Database (https://developers.themoviedb.org/) api!
+Enter: Movie Quest!
+It is a web application that allows users to see what movies are popular right now, find a movie to watch by specifying up to 2 genres and have Movie Quest return a recommendation, or find the best movies by year by leveraging the The Movie Database (https://developers.themoviedb.org/) api!
+Users can also save titles that interest them to a list hosted by Airtable so they can return to it at a later time.

 ## Wireframes